ghl3/SpontaneousSymmetry/pages/stats/inference.markdown

 Note that this procedure makes a strong assumption: $C_L(\alpha)$ and $C_U(\alpha)$ must not be functions of $\theta$.
 (In the gaussian example, $C_L(\alpha) = -1.96$ and $C_U(\alpha) = 1.96$, which are independent of $\mu$.
 This was because we constructed the function $\frac{\hat{\mu} - \mu}{\sigma / \sqrt{N}}$ to be independent of $\mu$, as subtracting $\mu$ in the equation cancels out the dependence of $\mu$ in $\hat{\mu}$).

+"Whatever the true value is, it will produce data within the band 95% of the time..."

 ## Discussion

 The procedure outlined above, where we scan over every possible value of $\theta$ and use the distribution of the data given that value of $\theta$ to build a confidence interval, is known as the Neyman Construction.
 An important note is that the problem that the examples we've looked at only have a single parameter for which we're interested in calculating confidence intervals, and there are no other free parameters in the model (we assume that other parameters are both known and fixed).

 [7] J. Neyman.
 Outline of a theory of statistical estimation based on the classical theory of probability.
 Phil.
 Trans.
 Royal Soc.
 London, Series A, 236, 1937.

+ORDERING RULE

+What is a good choice of region?
+Want to maximize "power".

+LIKELIHOOD FUNCTION GAUSSIAN APPROXIMATION

+RELATIONSHIP TO HYPOTHESIS TESTING

 Notes: